ImaginaryLogs/CSOPESY-MCO1/README.md

 };
 ```

-Design note: we inject a sink rather than hard-wiring a dependency, which keeps input collection decoupled from command processing and simplifies testing.
+As a design consideration, we inject a sink rather than hard-wiring a dependency, which keeps input collection decoupled from command processing, which also simplifies testing.

 ```17:27:src/os_agnostic/KeyboardHandler.cpp
 static void ensurePromptAnchor(MarqueeContext& ctx) {